mamalakic/movie_database/README.md

 # movie_database
-Insert movie name and metadata is filled automatically
+Insert movie name and metadata is filled automatically Many parts of code were done with help of ChatGPT Genre violates First Normal Form but it is not a column of great importance Also add personal notes when adding movie to towatch

 To see insides of movie.__dict__:
 1. Pass output to file